 Use the 'Document Obfuscator' to share anonymized documents

-The 'Document Obfuscator' feature allows users to share completely anonymized versions of their documents with the Draftable support team.
+The 'Document Obfuscator' feature allows users to completely anonymize their documents before sharing them with the Draftable support team.
 The tool scrambles and replaces the actual content of user's documents to avoid sharing confidential information while maintaining the underlying structure of the document.
-This enables Draftable developers to rerun comparisons when attempting to fix the user issue.
+Important note: the obfuscator feature does not send the files to Draftable.
+Users will be able to first save the obfuscated file and review the file before sharing with Draftable via email.
+Sharing obfuscated documents enables Draftable developers to rerun comparisons when attempting to fix the user issue.
 The result is faster issue diagnosis turnaround, and internal verification testing to take place before asking users to update and confirm errors are resolved.

 How it works